11avnishkumar/cpp/Notes.md

 * STL stands for 'Standard Template Language'.
 * It contains a list of class - Algorith,containers,iterator.
+* In Real world we use STL to perform operations on a large collection of data.
 * Some Example of STL are:
   * Vector
   * List